Classic Guards (boxing style): Traditional guard

-The advantages of the Modern Traditional Guard are that the initial guard position is easy to learn, as it is just a matter of raising the arms.
-It also provides passive defense against hooks using the back of the gloves and forearms to absorb hook punches to head and the elbows to block hook punches to the body.

-The slightly extended lead arm and rear arm placed on the chin, below eye level, gives the boxer better visibility than the other Classic Guards and creates distance.
+The advantages of the modern traditional guard are that the initial guard position is easy to learn, as it is just a matter of raising the arms.
+The slightly extended lead arm and rear arm placed on the chin, below eye level, gives the boxer better visibility than the other classic guards and creates distance.
 The bent position of the arms also allows boxers to punch with more power compared to the extended arms of the long guards.